NRCan/datahub-portal/Portal/src/Datahub.Portal/Pages/Forms/LanguageTraining/FormIntro.md

 _Training options offered by the NRCan Language School are as follows:_

-- _Virtual Group Training - Part-Time Training – between 4 and 8 hours, in groups of 6 to 8 learners_
+_- Virtual Group Training - Part-Time Training – between 4 and 8 hours, in groups of 6 to 8 learners_
-- _Individual - Coaching – up to 5 one-hour sessions (in preparation of a scheduled SLE test date)) and can be requested via an e-mail to the NRCan Language School inbox at languagetraining-formationlinguistique@nrcan-rncan.gc.ca_
+_- Individual - Coaching – up to 5 one-hour sessions (in preparation of a scheduled SLE test date) and can be requested via an e-mail to the NRCan Language School inbox at languagetraining-formationlinguistique@nrcan-rncan.gc.ca_

 _Group training will be scheduled on a quarterly basis; whereas coaching is available on an ad hoc basis once an employee has been provided with a SLE testing date.
 Coaching requests can be sent by e-mail to languagetraining-formationlinguistique@nrcan-rncan.gc.ca_